homeday-de/vue-zoomer/README.md

 - `zoomed: out boolean` - Whether zoomed in (scale equals to 1);
 - `pivot: 'cursor' | 'image-center'` - The pivot when zoom the content, default is `cursor`, can set to be `image-center`;
 - `limitTranslation: boolean` - Whether to limit the content into the container, default is true;
+- `overflowHidden: boolean` - Whether to hide the zoomed item from being shown outside its container, default is true;

 ## &lt;v-zoomer-gallery&gt; Props